FIND US ON SOCIAL

 The Montessori discovery basket is a veritable treasure trove of learning with so many benefits for babies.
 On top of the joy and accomplishment of having dug through the basket or bin and checked things out on their own, your baby will love discovering new textures, weights, colour grouping, and cause-and-effect.

-While looking through the basket, Baby is also working on fine motor skills and eye-hand coordination; developing early language (let them explore on their own and don’t hover, but when they look quizzically at you, tell them the name of the object they’re holding); and setting the stage for independent play in the months and years to come.
+While looking through the basket, Baby is also working on fine motor skills and eye-hand coordination; developing early language (let them explore on their own and do not hover, but when they look quizzically at you, tell them the name of the object they are holding); and setting the stage for independent play in the months and years to come.

 Photo: Instagram/jacks_playtime